BjerknesClimateDataCentre/BC-ERDDAP/README.md

 $ python3 wrapper.py

 ## Configuration file
+This file contains configuration parameters

-put your own configuration file in `~/.config/bcedd/config.yaml`
+Put your own configuration file in `~/.config/bcedd/config.yaml`

 ```python
 # This is the default config file for bcedd